We Analyzed the Future Direction of Express Inc. (EXPR), Here is What We Found

 EXPR’s Market Performance

-EXPR stocks went up by 6.78% for the week, with a monthly drop of -3.67% and a quarterly performance of -26.40%, while its annual performance rate touched -11.52%.
-The volatility ratio for the week stands at 6.95% while the volatility levels for the past 30 days are set at 7.76% for Express Inc..
-The simple moving average for the period of the last 20 days is 2.64% for EXPR stocks with a simple moving average of -29.20% for the last 200 days.
+EXPR stocks went up by 30.13% for the week, with a monthly jump of 25.16% and a quarterly performance of -11.69%, while its annual performance rate touched 30.56%.
+The volatility ratio for the week stands at 8.55% while the volatility levels for the past 30 days are set at 7.92% for Express Inc..
+The simple moving average for the period of the last 20 days is 27.51% for EXPR stocks with a simple moving average of -11.73% for the last 200 days.

 Analysts’ Opinion of EXPR